Skip to content

 Ginjinha — Lisbon’s Signature Drink

-No Lisbon night out is complete without a shot of ginjinha (or ginja), a sweet sour-cherry liqueur that is the city’s signature drink and has been for over 180 years.
-The most famous spot is A Ginjinha, a tiny shopfront on Largo de São Domingos that has been serving ginjinha since 1840 — the counter is barely a meter wide, and patrons spill onto the square.
+No Lisbon night starts properly without a shot of ginjinha (or ginja), a sweet sour-cherry liqueur that has been the city’s signature drink for over 180 years.
+The most famous spot is A Ginjinha, a tiny shopfront on Largo de São Domingos that has been serving ginjinha since 1840 — the counter is barely a meter wide, and patrons overflow onto the square.
 Order it com elas (with cherries at the bottom of the cup — eat them, they are delicious and potent) or sem elas (without) for around €1.50 a shot.
 The liqueur is sweet, slightly tart, and deceptively strong.

-Nearby, Ginjinha Sem Rival (literally “Ginjinha Without Rival”) is directly across the street and offers a nearly identical experience with slightly fewer crowds and a long-standing friendly rivalry with the original.
-Both claim to be the best — try both and decide for yourself.
-Many restaurants also serve ginjinha as a digestif after dinner, and you will find bottles in any supermarket to take home as a souvenir (€8–12 for a quality bottle).
+Directly across the street, Ginjinha Sem Rival (literally “Ginjinha Without Rival”) offers a near-identical experience with slightly fewer crowds and a long-running friendly rivalry with the original.
+Try both.
+Many restaurants also serve ginjinha as a digestif after dinner, and you will find bottles in any supermarket to take home (€8–12 for a quality bottle).

 Learn more about this unique Portuguese tradition in our ginjinha in Lisbon guide.